AstroBarker/athelas/README.md

 - [x] Add UpdateGrid()
 - [x] Add SlopeLimiter
 - [ ] Add TroubledCellIndicator
+- [ ] 4th order timestepper

+* Future Work

+- We will want to extend beyond the minmod limiter to something which allows us to retain high order information.
+- Parallelism

 * BROKEN:
+- [ ] nNodes > order, crash when SlopeLimiter applied.
 - [x] Timestepper (nStages > 1)
 - [ ] Likely more